 Code of Ethics for IAJ Investigators

-Binding on all persons performing investigative, evaluative, or documentary work on behalf of the Institute for Advancement of Justice & Human Rights (IAJ), whether as staff, volunteers, retained experts, or designated affiliates.
+Binding on all persons performing investigative, evaluative, or documentary work on behalf of the Institute for the Advancement of Justice & Human Rights (IAJ), whether as staff, volunteers, retained experts, or designated affiliates.

 1. Purpose and Scope